 Before a hash function can be considered to be second preimage resistant, it needs to have a minimum required length that is not less than 90 bits.
 Many times, second preimage resistance is mistaken as first preimage resistance because of the similarities they share.
 For instance, imagine a hash function is given and it is second preimage resistance, but the resistance is not preimage.
 The outcome of such a result might be contradictory which implies that you will have to get preimage resistance before you can get second preimage resistance.

 Collision resistance also has similarities with the second preimage resistance, and because of this, collision resistance can also be called “weak collision resistance.”
-However, before a hash function can be referred to as collision resistance, it has to have a minimum of 160 bits length.
+However, before a hash function can be referred to as collision resistance, it must have a minimum of 160 bits length.

-Collision resistance is also a property of cryptographic hash function which is mostly designed to be collision-resistant.
-Nevertheless, some of the hash functions that have been assumed to be collision were later broken.
+Collision resistance is also a property of cryptographic hash function that is mostly designed to be collision-resistant.
+Nevertheless, some hash functions that have been assumed to be collision resistant were later broken.
 Particularly, MD5 and SHA-1 are proven published techniques that are more efficient than using brute force for finding a collision.
-Thus, most of the hash functions prove that finding a collision is as difficult as finding a solution to some of the hard mathematical problems like integer factorization or discrete logarithm.
-Those hash functions are called “provably secure.”
+Thus, most of the hash functions prove that finding a collision is as difficult as finding a solution to some of the difficult mathematical problems like integer factorization or discrete logarithms.
+Those hash functions are known as “provably secure.”